sabre-io/sabre.io/source/dav/index.md

 sabre/dav is the most popular WebDAV framework for PHP.
 Use it to create WebDAV, CalDAV and CardDAV servers.

-sabre/dav is increasingly becoming the #1 choice for application service providers who wish to add Cal- and CardDAV to support to their application.

 sabre/dav supports a [wide range][1] of internet standards related to these protocols.
 The most relevant are: